Seeing and Being Seen

 Tourism in the American West

-David Wrobel and Patrick Long, eds.
+Edited by David Wrobel and Patrick Long

 You can see them cruising for Indian art in Santa Fe, waiting for Old Faithful at Yellowstone, or pausing for shrimp cocktails on San Francisco's Fisherman's Wharf.
 The American West attracts vacationers of every stripe, who comb its varied landscapes for the ultimate trip.
 And for better or worse, those who come to see this multifaceted region have changed what they have come to see.